wanliqin/scenarios/python/lab-variables-and-memory-addresses/step2.md

-# Compare memory addresses of mutable and immutable data types
+# Compare Memory Addresses of Mutable and Immutable Data Types

 In this step, we will practice hands-on practice together.
 First, open the python interpreter and learn the memory addresses of mutable and immutable data types in python.